 Somewhere House is a person-centered programme, the staff have extensive experience in Cognitive Behavioral Therapy (CBT), which can unblock the damaging patterns established over many years by examining the links between an individuals thinking and behaviour .
 The therapy side allows the individual to explore other options and solutions to the challenges.
 ‘Life choices’ is another option on offer as well as solution-focused therapy.
-We also provide a person centered and a 12-step approach; the client can make this choice (treatment matching).
+We also provide a person centered and a 12-step approach; the client can make these choices (treatment matching) upon admission.
 Some of our staff have also trained in the integrative approach and have this model to draw from.
 Each resident will take part in creating their own monthly care plan.
-This allows the individual to monitor and set their own treatment goals; these are also reviewed at least monthly.
+This allows the individual to monitor and set their own treatment goals; these are also reviewed regularly.

-A resident has at least one individual session per week with their one-to-one counsellor and a homework check in, other check ins are given when required by the team or the individual.
+A resident has at least one individual session per week with their one-to-one counsellor and a recovery studies check in, other check ins are given when required by the team or the individual and are freely available.
 Group therapy takes place twice daily during the course of the week, where, we believe, the client has as much to offer the other clients as the staff.
 To this end we encourage each person to join in the discussion and offer constructive feedback and open identification.
 Everyone is expected to take part in all activities, unless prior permission has been given by a member of staff.